No use crying over spilled milk

 Costume jewelry, lampshades, and decorative glassware were popular in this “Gilded Age” of the late 19th century.
 Milk glass was used on the face of the iconic clock in Grand Central Station in New York City when it was installed in 1913.

 Milk glass pieces were made for household use, but also in every shape and size, from commemorative plates to vases to figurative pieces.
 Pieces represented animals, political figures, characters from folk tales, and more.
-It was commonly used in cosmetic and toiletry bottles, cream jars, and other lotions and perfumes.
+It was commonly used in cosmetic and toiletry bottles and jars, cream jars, and other lotions and perfumes.
 You can also find milk glass pitchers, syrup jars, match holders, salt and pepper shakers, candlesticks, and mustard jars.

 There’s no shortage of milk glass, as illustrated by these shelves of vintage milk glass for sale in a thrift shop.